wp-plugins/zigdashnote/readme.txt

 == Changelog ==

+= 0.3.2 =
+* Confirmed compatibility with WordPress 3.9
 = 0.3.1 =
-* Verified compatibility with WordPress 3.5
+* Confirmed compatibility with WordPress 3.5
 = 0.3 =
 * Coding style improvements and refactoring
 * Updated plugin URL
-* Verified compatibility with WordPress 3.4.2
+* Confirmed compatibility with WordPress 3.4.2
 = 0.2.3 =
-* Verified compatibility with WordPress 3.3
+* Confirmed compatibility with WordPress 3.3
 = 0.2.2 =
 * Fixed version number bug and updated requirements to comply with WordPress 3.2 = 0.2.1 =
-* Verified compatibility with WordPress 3.1.1
+* Confirmed compatibility with WordPress 3.1.1
 = 0.2 =
 * Added readme.txt in preparation for submission to WordPress.org
 = 0.1 =